 Does it do what the company says it will do?
 Do you know how to use it properly?
 Can you profit off of the product by offering it as a service (i.e. glass treatment) or is it just part of doing business (i.e. panel prep)?
 Does the company have resources that teach you how to use or market their products?

 Over the course of a year, what you spend on detailing chemicals will become one of your biggest expenses of doing business.
-It's important to have good prices from your supplier because it directly impacts how much money goes into your pocket at the end of the day.
+We wrote an entire post about Calculating Your Cost of Service and How Much to Charge.
+It's essential to have good prices from your supplier because it directly impacts how much money goes into your pocket at the end of the day.

 You buy (12) 16oz. bottles of GP's Panel Prep @ $6.15 per bottle

 Total Ozs. = 192 ozs.

 Cost Per Oz. = $73.80 ÷ 192 = $0.38/oz.

 Now if you use half a bottle of Panel Prep on a client's car, you know that just cost you $3.04

 Does the supplier offer flat rate and expedited shipping options to your location?
 Does it arrive undamaged, in a timely manner?
 If something does arrive damaged, do they help make it right?

 Are you able to speak with someone when you need to?
 Is the staff friendly, knowledgable and able to answer product questions or give you recommendations on how to use their products in your business?